AI, logistics, and what comes next

 The disappointment of autonomous AI

-Autonomous AI systems that promise full independence often disappoint in real-world logistics deployments.
-Understanding why — and how to design AI that delivers predictable, scalable results instead — is the difference between a pilot and a production solution.
+An early exploration with ChatGPT, musing on why autonomous AI systems that promise full independence often disappoint in real-world logistics deployments — and how to design AI that delivers predictable, scalable results instead.

 Musings on human vs. computer vision